thehyve/puppet-transmart_core/README.md

 ## Test
-The module has been tested on Ubuntu 16.04 and CentOS 7 with Puppet version 3.8.7.
+The module has been tested on Ubuntu 16.04 with Puppet version 5.5.0.
 There are some automated tests, run using [rake](https://github.com/ruby/rake).

 A version of `ruby` before `2.3` is required. [rvm](https://rvm.io/) can be used to install a specific version of `ruby`.